pierreguillot/FTS/docs/REVERSE_ENGINEERING.md

 The `kVstVersion` is a bit special, as JUCE doesn't use the `Vst2::` namespace on it.
 We have to `#define` it, rather than use an `enum` for it...

+## conclusion
+with the changes in place, we can now compile JUCE's AudioPluginProcessor. it's still a long way to make it actually work...